D. J. Williams (linebacker)

-Genos Derwin "D. J." Williams, Jr. (born July 20, 1982) is a former American football linebacker who played 11 seasons in the National Football League (NFL).
-He played college football at the University of Miami and was drafted by the Denver Broncos in the first round of the 2004 NFL Draft.
-He also played for the Chicago Bears.
+Genos Derwin "D. J." Williams Jr. (born July 20, 1982) is an American former professional football player who was a linebacker for 11 seasons in the National Football League (NFL).
+He played college football at the University of Miami and was selected by the Denver Broncos in the first round of the 2004 NFL draft in the National Football League (NFL).
+He also played two seasons for the Chicago Bears.